ztgillette/ETL-Pipeline-Demo/README.md

 ## Commitments
-* No GPT use; rely on official documentation
+* No GPT use; rely on official documentation and Googling
 * Simple, readable code
 * Well-tested